-Create a serverless, globally distributed REST API with Fauna · Cloudflare Workers docs
+Create a serverless, globally distributed REST API with Fauna

 Create a Workers function

-$ wrangler generate fauna-workers$ cd fauna-workers$ wrangler publish
+$ wrangler generate fauna-workers

 Adding your Fauna secret as an environment variable

-After creating and deploying your Worker, you can store your Fauna client secret safely in Cloudflare with the following command:
+After creating and deploying your Worker, store your Fauna client secret safely with the following command:

 Storing your Fauna secret